Undergraduate Internships

 - An applicant must not be enrolled in more than 15 credit hours during the semester for which an internship is sought.

-We will give preference to students in the Law School Preparation Institute (LSPI) College Summer Program, students who have superior writing skills, and students who are taking only 12 credit hours during the semester of the internship.
+We will give preference to students who have superior writing skills, and students who are taking only 12 credit hours during the semester of the internship.
 Students must have a strong desire to go to law school.
-Those who have completed Phase I of the LSPI College Summer Program and especially those who have completed or are currently taking RWS 3365 are encouraged to apply, but the program is open to all UTEP undergraduates who meet the minimum criteria.
+Those who have completed or are currently taking RWS 3365 are encouraged to apply.

 Selection is ultimately based upon academic performance and promise, proven aptitude for legal study, seriousness of intent to pursue a legal education, and likelihood that completion of the internship will help a student earn admission into law school.
 No one is assured of placement.
 The application form, resume, and writing sample will be used to determine the best matching of interns with placement offices.